hogara-okamoto/computer-vision/README.md

 ## Computer vision

 When you upload a photo of a single animal or a group of animals, this program detects the animals and returns an image with their names identified.
+To run the program locally, use npm run dev and python app.py

 - ImageUploader.tsx
 This is the homepage.
 The page.tsx in the app directory displays this file.